MS3Inc/camel-archetypes/README.md

 To run the archetype, CD to the directory where the new project will live and then run:

 mvn archetype:generate \
--DarchetypeGroupId=com.ms3inc.camel               \
+-DarchetypeGroupId=com.ms3-inc.camel                \
 -DarchetypeArtifactId=oas-archetype          \
 -DarchetypeVersion=0.1.0-SNAPSHOT                \
+-DpackageInPathFormat \
+-Dpackage=com.ms3_inc.camel   \
+-DgroupId=com.ms3-inc.camel                              \
+-DartifactId=test-camel-app                  \
--DgroupId=com.ms3inc                                \
+-Dversion=0.0.1-SNAPSHOT                     \

--DartifactId=test-java-app
+The -DpackageInPathFormat and -package arguments are only needed if your groupId has a dash in it, such as com.ms3-inc.  Leave them out if not needed.

 You will be prompted for an API file.
 Enter full path to the API file.
 Do not use backslashes on a Windows computer.
-Convert to slashes:  c:/dev/myApi/src/main/resources/api/api.yaml
+Convert to slashes:  c:/dev/myApi/src/main/resources/api/api.yaml.
+This can also be provided on the command line using -DspecificationUri=PATH

 ### Who do I talk to? ###